M4dGun/t-ui_themes/README.md

 ## HOW TO INSTALL THEMES

-With the help of Arun (@killadinjan), there's a script - entirely written by him - with which you can automatically download and install all themes available in this repository !
+With the great help of Arun (@killadinjan), we are writing a script to automatically download and install all themes available in this repository via T-UI!
-Please, follow the guide at this page: [theme-manager](https://github.com/M4dGun/t-ui_themes/tree/main/theme-manager).
+At the moment the script is not ready yet, so use the download button to download themes.
 <br>
 <br>
 ## THEMES COLLECTIONS